Why Does My House Have Wet Walls?

 FACT: Your house shouldn’t have wet walls.
-Sure, we’ve all seen condensation in our bathroom after a long, hot shower — but those droplets should dry by the time you’re done using the hair dryer.
+Sure, we’ve all seen condensation in our bathroom after a long, hot bath or shower — but those droplets should dry by the time you’re done using the hair dryer.
 There shouldn’t be any marks or mold left behind.
 And there certainly shouldn’t be any damp patches on walls after heavy rains.

 - Peeling paint or wallpaper